 To make the most of the energy present in anger, we should remind ourselves of our values and seek win-win solutions together with people.
 Commit to finding a mutually agreeable solution rather than winning your argument and proving yourself right.
 At such moments, it is important to work with people, not against each other.
 Even if you prove yourself right or win an argument, give others an opportunity to save face.

 Don’t embarrass or humiliate people even when you know you’re right.
 Seek solutions where two plus two become five, where the sum is greater than the sum of the parts.

 4. Using Humor

 Humor is another way to defuse anger.
 The more you suppress or hide anger, the stronger it gets on the inside.
 Humor can help you look at a situation lightly, and help others relax too.
 The humor that comes out of deep emotional suffering can help you build connections with people.
-Humor loosens the grip of anger on our body and brings a smile on our face, which can be seen as diametrically opposite of anger.
+Humor loosens the grip of anger on our bodies and brings a smile to our face, which can be seen as diametrically opposite of anger.

 The best type of humor is self-deprecating humor.
 Don’t take yourself too seriously.
 Anger can hide our blind spots, which when seen from a different perspective, can make you laugh.
 And above all, it feels a lot better to laugh than to hate and cuss.

 “Anger is an acid that can do more harm to the vessel in which it is stored than to anything on which it is poured.”

 What To Do If Damage Has Already Been Done?

 Sometimes we can’t stop ourselves from venting in anger, and it is already too late for the above steps.
 In that case, it is important to apologize and fix the damage – as soon as we can see it.